You probably know all about how wonderful of a prize getting free traffic from search engines is

 It’s also a good idea to have a web designer that worries about more than just your website.
 It’s important to have someone who recognizes that there’s an art and a science to designing a web page for a small business.

-Your small business website isn’t just a website, it’s a marketing tool.
-Make sure you have someone who treats it that way.
-To get a good idea if your small business online presence is awesome or needs work, get a free personalized Online Presence Report.
+The website design of your small business website isn’t just to have a website, it’s a tool.
+Make sure you have someone who treats it that way, with a purpose.